 We utilize oil derivative contracts to mitigate our exposure to commodity price risk associated with our anticipated future oil production.
-These derivative contracts consist of three-way collars, swaps with calls and purchased puts.
-We also use interest rate swap contracts to mitigate our exposure to interest rate fluctuations related to our long-term debt.
+These derivative contracts consist of three-way collars, put options, call options and swaps.
+We also use interest rate derivative contracts to mitigate our exposure to interest rate fluctuations related to our long-term debt.
 Our derivative financial instruments are recorded on the balance sheet as either assets or liabilities and are measured at fair value.
 We do not apply hedge accounting to our oil derivative contracts.
 Effective June 1, 2010, we discontinued hedge accounting on our interest rate swap contracts.
 Therefore, from that date forward, the changes in the fair value of the instruments are recognized in earnings during the period of change.
-The effective portions of the discontinued hedges as of May 31, 2010, are included in accumulated other comprehensive income or loss ("AOCI") in the equity section of the accompanying consolidated balance sheets, and are being transferred to earnings when the hedged transactions settle.
+The effective portions of the discontinued hedges as of May 31, 2010, were included in accumulated other comprehensive income or loss ("AOCI") in the equity section of the accompanying consolidated balance sheets, and were transferred to earnings when the hedged transactions settled.
+As of December 31, 2015 all instruments previously designated as hedges have settled and there is no balance remaining in AOCI.
 See Note 9-Derivative Financial Instruments.